Donate

 We support and train young, grassroots conservationists in Kenya with our EDGE programme.
 As part of Wildlife Health Bridge, a consortium of educational institutions, we work with the Kenya Wildlife Research and Training Institute to develop innovative practical training courses about free-living wildlife health for wildlife health professionals in East Africa.

-And we’re increasing the number of wildlife health professionals able to monitor disease threats to East African wildlife, to help combat human-wildlife conflict and to improve rehabilitation responses.
+We’re increasing the number of wildlife health professionals able to monitor disease threats to East African wildlife, to help combat human-wildlife conflict and to improve rehabilitation responses.

 Protecting wildlife habitats and landscapes in Kenya